saona-raimundo/Future-of-sports-at-IST-Austria/docs/our_plan.md

 ### Gather suggestions

-The survey contains

-- Summary text
+On the survey,

+- Separation on new facilities and improvement to current ones
+- Separation of indoors and outdoors
-- Optional carrousel (images) with examples
+- Optional collage with examples to motivate people
-- Text for suggestions
+- Input text field for suggestions

-Check before sending with
+Check before sending it with

-- Rebecca Morse
+- Rebecca Morse (ask for opinions)
-- Stefan Hipfinger
+- Stefan Hipfinger (simply inform)

 ### Make a questionnaire